-So you decided to give kimchi a test.
-You’ve heard about it from a coworker or a friend, and read a bit about its health benefits.
-Then you’ve bought a jar, opened it and had some as a side dish a couple of times.
-And then you started wondering: does kimchi go bad?
+You’ve bought a jar of kimchi for the first time, opened it, and had some as a side dish a couple of times.
+And after a couple of days, you started wondering: does kimchi go bad?

-Or maybe kimchi is a regular guest in your menu, but you never really learned how long does it last.
-You finish a jar within a few days, so you never really thought about it spoiling or losing its taste.
-So you’re looking for a quick primer on the shelf life of kimchi.
+Or maybe kimchi is a regular guest on your menu, but you never really learned how long it lasts.
+And now you’re looking for a quick primer on the shelf life of kimchi.

-Either way, if you have any questions or concerns regarding storage, shelf life, or going bad of kimchi, you’re in the right place.
-This article covers exactly those topics, so read on.
+Either way, if you have any questions regarding storage, shelf life, or going bad of kimchi, that’s what this article is all about.

 How to Store Kimchi?